Boiler Installation Cost Calculator

 Combi boilers are small units that provide warm water and provide hot water immediately from the boiler, without the requirement of an independent cylinder or tank.
 They are highly efficient and save space, making them ideal for apartments or houses with confined areas.

-System boilers are used alongside a hot water cylinder to store warm water and can handle more substantial hot water demands.
+Used alongside a hot water cylinder to store warm water, system boilers can handle more substantial hot water demands.
 They're perfect for medium and larger houses where two or more taps, showers, or baths can be used at the same time.

 Traditional or heat-only boilers use both a hot water cylinder and an unvented cold water storage tank, often found in the loft.
 They are most common in old houses that contain traditional heating setups, but can be a good option if you have correctly positioned pipework and tanks already present.